htbauder/RPG_Inventory/README.md

 # RPG_Inventory
-A simple inventory system for an RPG-styled game with multiple item types
+A simple inventory system designed for an RPG-styled game with multiple item types.